-One album which has always come to mind when the discussion of isolation and the dread of cabin fever during the long, dark winter months comes about is The War On Drugs‘ Lost in the Dream.
-Released in 2014, the personal period piece from singer/guitarist Adam Granduciel makes for a wonderful soundtrack for the lonely, but does so without piling onto the darkening moods which are already present.
+One album which always comes to mind when the discussion of isolation and the dread of cabin fever during the long, dark winter months comes about is The War On Drugs‘ 2014 masterpiece, Lost in the Dream.
+Released in the spring of 2014, just as the warmth of spring was thawing out the blues of winter, the personal period piece from singer/guitarist Adam Granduciel arrived as a wonderful soundtrack for the lonely, and did so without piling onto the darkened moods that arrive and settle in during the winter months.
 The listening experience of this album does not evoke anywhere near the same feelings of dread one feels when, say, playing a song like Phish‘s “Waste” on repeat just after getting dumped by a significant other.
-Rather, it’s one which makes us seriously think and rediscover ourselves in times of solitude and question.
+Rather, it’s one that makes the listener seriously consider, maybe even rediscover him or herself entirely during times of solitude and self-question.

-The 10-track studio effort which, heavily themed around the immense feelings of loneliness and home-ridden depression by Granduciel, acts as a collection of journal entries shared with listeners who may be experiencing the same emotions as we tread through this dark social hour.
-The music featured on the album does a wonderful job of soothing the soul while also energizing and allowing for a release of pent-up stress.
+The 10-track studio effort is heavily themed around the immense feelings of loneliness and home-ridden depression experienced by Granduciel himself.
+Each song represents a different page in the guitarist and singer’s emotional journal, the kind of which listeners who may be experiencing the same emotions as we tread through this dark hour can certainly sympathize.
+The music featured on the album does a wonderful job of soothing the soul while providing a pad of vulnerability for the release of life’s collective stresses.
 It’s retro-inspired indie rock mixed with the perfect amount of ambiance to calm even the most fried of nerves.
-Rarely does an artist find such a wonderful balance while exploring such intense themes, but Granduciel and the band managed to do just that from start to finish.
+Rarely does an artist find such a wonderful balance while exploring such intense themes, but Granduciel and his band managed to do just that from start to finish.

-For every track like “An Ocean Between The Waves”, which delivers an uptempo sprint across the vast space of Granduciel’s mind to an inspirational climax, there are songs like “Eyes to the Wind”, which offers an updated take on classic Americana with more serious lyrics (“Like a train in reverse down a dark road/Carrying the whole load/Just rattling the whole way home”).
+For every track like “An Ocean Between The Waves”, which delivers an uptempo sprint across the vast space of Granduciel’s mind to an inspirational climax, there are songs like “Eyes to the Wind”, which offers an updated take on classic, Beatnik-inspired Americana with more serious lyrics like “Like a train in reverse down a dark road/Carrying the whole load/Just rattling the whole way home”.

 On “Red Eyes”, the listener can hear Granduciel battling furiously with himself to resist giving in to the void of the night while also searching intensely for the right way to get himself out of whatever predicament is fueling such dark emotions.